 - Cost tracking by workload owner name, environment, or both.

 Before you can design identity management for your governance model, it's important to understand the four major areas it encompasses:

 - Administration: The processes and tools for creating, editing, and deleting user identity.

 - Authentication: Verifying user identity by validating credentials, such as a user name and password.

 - Authorization: Determining which resources an authenticated user is allowed to access or what operations they have permission to perform.

 - Auditing: Periodically reviewing logs and other information to discover security issues related to user identity.
-This includes reviewing suspicious usage patterns, periodically reviewing user permissions to verify they are accurate, and other functions.
+This includes reviewing suspicious usage patterns, periodically reviewing user permissions to verify they're accurate, and other functions.

-Your organization may already have an existing Azure AD tenant if there's an existing Office 365 or Intune license associated with your account.
+Your organization may already have an existing Azure AD tenant if there's an existing Microsoft 365, Intune, or Dynamics 365 license associated with your account.

-Figure 1.
-An Azure account with an Account Manager and Azure AD Global Administrator.
+Figure 1: An Azure account with an Azure account owner and Azure AD global administrator.